USS Shadwell: Mobile Bay

 On 10 November 1988, Shadwell, decommissioned and now known as ex-USS Shadwell, was transferred to the Fire Research Detachment, Little Sand Island, Mobile Bay, Alabama.
-She is serving as a test and training platform in the development of fire models and other damage and control systems.
-Shadwell is on the stricken list and will eventually be disposed of upon the end of her use as a test and training platform.Shadwell was grounded on Little Sand Island in Mobile Bay, Alabama, as a result of hurricanes Katrina and Rita.
+She served as a test and training platform in the development of fire models and other damage and control systems.
+Shadwell was grounded on Little Sand Island in Mobile Bay, Alabama, as a result of hurricanes Katrina and Rita.
 The ship was removed from the position of grounding in 2006.
 A U.S. Navy Mobile Diving and Salvage Unit (MDSU) assisted with the project.

 In 2017, the ex-USS Shadwell was decommissioned as a fire test ship and later scrapped in place.
 All fire testing was shifted to land based facilities located at the Naval Research Laboratory's Chesapeake Bay Detachment in southern Maryland.